 - Destination: 90059 (Compton, CA)

-- Approximate Truckload Rate: $6,200
+- Approximate truckload rate: $6,200

-- Approximate LTL Rate: $2,600
+- Approximate LTL rate: $2,600

-- Approximate Partial Truckload Rate: $2,200
+- Approximate partial truckload rate: $2,200

-- Approximate Volume LTL Rate: $2,100
+- Approximate volume LTL rate: $2,100

-Let’s look back to the basic concept of Volume LTL: carriers are looking to fill empty backhaul capacity with shipper’s freight.
+Let’s look back to the basic concept of volume LTL: carriers are looking to fill empty backhaul capacity with shipper’s freight.

 Filling that unmet need is literally the reason freight brokerages came into existence.

 Since filling backhauls is not necessarily a core function of an LTL carrier, they turn to brokers — with their large and diverse customer portfolio — to source options.
 It expands their reach while simultaneously streamlining the process.

 The same is true from a shipper perspective.
 Instead of establishing tariffs and maintaining relationships with multiple LTL carriers, they can rely on a broker.

 Brokers can simplify operations and cast a wider net, ensuring the most competitive price and most available capacity.

 As one of the largest logistics service providers in North America, Coyote has established relationships with a wide range of LTL carriers — and you can access all that capacity in CoyoteGO®, our free digital freight platform.